HL7/carin-digital-insurance-card/input/pagecontent/General_Guidance.md

 The following actors are part of the CARIN IG for Digital Insurance Card:

-* CARIN IG for Digital Insurance Requestor: An application that initiates a data access request to retrieve patient data.
+* CARIN IG for Digital Insurance Requestor or Consumer App: An application that initiates a data access request to retrieve patient data.
 This can be thought of as the client in a client-server interaction.
-* CARIN IG for Digital Insurance Responder: A product that responds to the data access request providing patient data.
+* CARIN IG for Digital Insurance Responder or Health Plan API: A product that responds to the data access request providing patient data.
 This can be thought of as the server in a client-server interaction.

 <a name="conformance-verbs"></a>
 ### Conformance Verbs